Frequently Asked Questions

 How can I leave a review?

 We've created a special page for our users to review our courses, share their experiences or alert us to any issues that call for extra support.
-Visit https://reviews.texasdrivingschool.com if you would like to submit a review and please make sure to leave your e-mail address if you need a response from our Quality Assurance team.
+Visit https://reviews.texasdrivingschool.com if you would like to submit a review and please make sure to leave your e-mail address if you need a response from our customer care team.

 What are the main differences between the Self-Taught Texas Online Driver Education and the Parent-Taught Driver Education (PTDE) programs?